MAHALAKSHMImahalakshmi/terraform-aws-vpc/README.md

 - Use of `map_public_ip_on_launch` only in **public subnets**
 - Role of **Elastic IPs** vs ephemeral IPs for NAT Gateways
 - Breaking changes and how `terraform state` helps you recover
+- How to configure **VPC Peering** for secure cross-VPC communication

 ---